Carolina College of Natural Health Sciences

 This recipe is recommended for Summer.
 Check out these other Summer recipes here.

-VIEW ALL SUMMER RECIPES MORE PITTA / KAPHA RECIPES
+VIEW ALL SUMMER RECIPES MORE VATA RECIPES

 MAIN RECIPE PAGE